MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-excel-edit.md

 ## Overview

-While there is a predefined Excel template that customers can access from different parts of the system to edit and audit retail transactions, customers also have a choice to creatrt a custom Excel sheet for this purpose.
+While there is a predefined Excel template that customers can access from different parts of the system to edit and audit retail transactions, customers also have a choice to create a custom Excel sheet for this purpose.

 ## Create and configure the spreadsheet